 — Chesky’s Stanford speech

-Airbnb used to have six core values, but employees complained that they were way too many — most people couldn’t remember more than four or five.
+Airbnb used to have six core values, but employees complained that there were way too many — most people couldn’t remember more than four or five.

-After analyzing what inflated or deflated the company culture, Airbnb reduced its core value to four.
+After analyzing what inflated or deflated the company culture, Airbnb reduced its core values to four.